Beijing–Kowloon through train

-The Beijing–Kowloon through train (京九直通车 (京九直通車)) was an intercity railway service between Hung Hom station (formerly Kowloon station until 1998) in Hong Kong and the Beijing West railway station in China, jointly operated by the MTRC of Hong Kong and China Railway, China's national rail service.
+The Beijing–Kowloon through train (京九直通车 (京九直通車)) was an intercity railway service between Hung Hom station (formerly Kowloon station until 1996) in Hong Kong and the Beijing West railway station in China, jointly operated by the MTRC of Hong Kong and China Railway, China's national rail service.
 The train ran to Beijing and Hong Kong every other day.
 Services used the East Rail line in Hong Kong, crossed the boundary between Hong Kong and mainland China at Lo Wu and then continued along China's railway network via the Guangshen railway and the Jingguang railway to Beijing.
 Total journey time was approximately 23 hours, and the train uses 25T class train carriages.

 From 28 December 2017, travellers of selected nationalities are able to utilise the 144-hour transit when travelling on this line to or from Beijing, providing that they clear immigration in Beijing.

-Due to the COVID-19 pandemic, the service had been suspended indefinitely since 30 January 2020.
-There is no plan to resume the service.
+Due to the COVID-19 pandemic, services to Hong Kong has been suspended indefinitely since 30 January 2020.
+There has been no plan to resume its service, even after the end of the pandemic.

+On 9 August 2022, the train Z97/98 was suspended due to the construction of the Guangzhou Baiyun railway station, which opened in December 2023.

+On 4 June 2024, China Railway announced that the services from Beijing and Shanghai to Hung Hom will be replaced by high-speed sleeper trains to West Kowloon station.
+The train number renamed from Z97/98 to D909/910(Later renamed to G897/898 on 30 September 2024).
+The Beijing West railway station port is closed officially on 5 July 2024.

 Carriages

-The train operated in two parts, where 11 carriages would depart Hong Kong (travelling under number T97B from Beijing and T98B from Hong Kong) with an additional 8 carriages added at Guangzhou East railway station (using number Z97A/Z98A), totalling 19 carriages.
+The train operated in two parts, where 11 carriages would depart Hong Kong (travelling under number Z97B from Beijing and Z98B from Hong Kong) with an additional 8 carriages added at Guangzhou East railway station (using number Z97A/Z98A), totalling 19 carriages.
 Along the route, trains stopped at Changsha, Wuhan and Zhengzhou, though only passengers travelling from Guangzhou might disembark due to customs and immigration reasons.

 The Hong Kong to Beijing section of the train was divided into three distinct classes – hard sleeper, soft sleeper and luxury soft sleeper (catering only to two persons, with better furnishing and private lavatories).
 The Guangzhou to Beijing section of the train only had hard sleepers and hard seats.

 Dining services were provided by the Guangshen Railway Company.
 Passengers may choose to buy from carts which are pushed throughout the train at different intervals, or choose to dine in the dining car.
 The dining car provided a selection of light refreshments, along with two sets of menus (one for breakfast, and one for lunch/dinner) providing a range of cooked, a la carte dishes.